unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 of a package's variable after a panic is rarely well defined or documented.
 Perhaps a critical update to a data structure was incomplete, a file or network connection was opened but not closed, or a lock was acquired but not released.
-Furthermore, by replacing a crash with, say, a line in a log file, indiscriminate recovery may cause bugs to go unnoticed.
+Furthermore, by replacing a crash with, say, a line in a log file, **indiscriminate recovery may cause bugs to go unnoticed**.

 Recovering from a panic within the same package can help simplify the handling of complex or unexpected errors, but as a **general rule, you should not attempt to recover from another pacakge's panic**.
 Public APIs should report failures as errors.
 Similarly, you should not recover from a panic that may pass through a function you do not maintain, such as a caller-provided callback, since you cannot reason about its safety.

 For all the above reasons, it's safest to recover selectively if at all.
 In other words, recover only from panics that were intended to be recovered from, which should be rare. **This intention can be encoded by using a distinct, unexported type for the panic value and testing whether the value returned by recover has that type.
 If so, we report the panic as an ordinary error; if not, we call panic with the same value to resume the state of panic**.

 ```go
 // soleTitle returns the text of the first non-empty title element in doc, and